cyristo/apifit/README.md

 You're ready to go !

 You can execute all examples below directly from the distribution.
-Go to the localhost:8001/ApiFitDemoPage and click Test !
+Go to localhost:8001/ApiFitDemoPage and click Test !

 Getting Started - your first *very simple* test
 -----------------------------------------------